algosup/2022-2023-project-3-harfang3d-binding-Project-5-group/documents/Functional Specifications.md

 ## Overview

-The goal of the project is to create a binding in Rust for the Harfang 3D and their 3D engine.
+The goal of the project is to create a binding in Rust for the company Harfang 3D and their 3D engine.
 They have a binding generator called FABGen that already supports the binding for C++/Python/Lua and Go.

-The point of this project is to give access to the Harfang 3D engine in more languages and in this case in Rust, this will allow more people to use the engine and to use it for their projects.
+The project aims to make Harfang 3D engine accessible to more languages, specifically Rust, this will allow more people to use the engine and to use it for their projects.

 The project is due to be done the 17th February 2023.